-I often look at pieces that come into the shop and wonder how the artist came up with concept.
-Fortunately I'm in the position where I get to ask our artists what inspired a particular piece and with their permission we have decided to share some of these stories:
+I often look at pieces that come into the shop and wonder how the artist came up with the concept.
+Fortunately, I'm in the position where I get to ask our artists what inspired a particular piece and with their permission, we have decided to share some of these stories:

 Working among other creatives during a cold winter when the urge to huddle by the fire sometimes outweighs creative tendencies, Ingrid van Heusden was set a challenge: